duongngothuy/streamflix-sql-analytics/README.md

 ## Recommendation

-**1. Cut Display, redirect to Search.** Display has the highest acquisition cost and worst retention, with no offsetting strength — it's the clearest budget to eliminate.
-Redirect the bulk to Search, which retains far better (38% vs 64% churn) and, unlike Referral, can absorb additional spend to scale.
+**1. Cut Display, redirect to Search.** Display costs the most per customer and has the worst retention, and there's nothing good about it to make up for that, so it's the easiest thing to cut.
+Search is a better home for the money: it retains way better (38% churn vs Display's 64%), and unlike Referral, you can actually scale it by spending more.

-**2. Fund Referral through incentives, not ad spend.** Referral is the cheapest, stickiest channel, but it grows through existing users inviting others — not by buying traffic.
-Invest in referral bonuses to expand it, while recognizing it can't absorb the full budget alone.
+**2. Fund Referral through incentives, not ad spend.** Referral is the cheapest channel and keeps customers the longest, but you can't just buy more of it — it grows when existing users invite people.
+So the move is to fund referral bonuses, keeping in mind it can't soak up the whole budget on its own.

-**3. Build an at-risk churn flag.** Since engagement drops ~50% before cancellation, flag active users whose monthly watch time falls sharply below their own baseline, and trigger re-engagement (recommendations, offers) while they're still subscribers.
-Target the intervention carefully — not every dip means churn, so blanket discounts would waste money on users who'd have stayed.
+**3. Build an at-risk churn flag.** Engagement drops about 50% in the months before someone cancels, so you can flag active users whose watch time falls well below their usual, then reach out while they're still subscribed (recommendations, an offer).
+The catch is not to overdo it — a quiet month doesn't always mean someone's leaving, and blanket discounts would just hand money to people who were going to stay anyway.

 *Next step: extend the analysis to LTV:CAC — comparing revenue-per-customer against acquisition cost — for a complete picture of channel profitability.*